colinjeanne/stop-lang/readme.md

     AND 5 3 ; Returns 1

+### ASNUMBER [value]
+The `ASNUMBER` command casts its argument to a number if it is not already a number.

+If the value is missing, `UNDEFINED`, or a list then the result is `NAN`.

+If the value is a string and that string is parsable as a STOP number then the result is the parsed number.

+    ASNUMBER "123" ; Returns 123

+### ASSTRING [value]
+The `ASSTING` command casts its argument to a string if it is not already a string.

+    ASSTRING 123 ; Returns "123"

 ### DIV value1 value2 [...valueN]
 The `DIV` command requires at least two values and will divide with division being defined depending on the types of the values.
 Values are divided left to